authgear/authgear-server/docs/specs/captcha.md

 Given `captcha.enabled=true` and `captcha.providers` is non-empty,

-1. The generated flow has `captcha.enabled=true` in its root configuration.
-2. All the branches of the first step (that is, the `identify` step) has `captcha.required=true`.
+1. All the branches of the first step (that is, the `identify` step) has `captcha.required=true`.
-3. The first provider in `captcha.providers` is used as the provider.
+2. The first provider in `captcha.providers` is used as the provider.

 In terms of UX, when Captcha is enabled and configured, every generated flow requires captcha at the beginning of the flow.